lottekoblens/real-time-web-2122/README.md

 * Create rooms
 * When the user message includes a part of the title, give the user feedback that they are close to the right answer
+* Store data of points from users in database

 ## Assignment